Exactly solvable pairing models in two dimensions: Extensions.

 Another possible extension is to release the constraints of functions $g(k)$ in the dressing transformations ($\ref{dress1}$).
 Models generated by any form of $g(k)$ are still in the exactly solvable family since they can be unitarily rotated to the BCS model.
 For instance when $g(k)=2\theta /\pi $ and $q=\pi ,$ a hybrid model

 is equivalent to the BCS model and may be used to explain the competition between the BCS pairs and $\eta $-pairs.
 Note that now there is a scattering term between the BCS pairs and $\eta $-pairs.
+The similar technique is used for quantum state transfer~\cite{WuQST,OH}

-\emph{The most general extensions.}-- Generally, all Hamiltonians $ H=W(H_{0}+h_{B})W^{\dagger }$ with an arbitrary dressing transformation $W$ are in the exactly solvable family, where $h_{B}$ commutes with the BCS Hamiltonian $H_{0}$ and may even be for another system such as a bath.
+Generally, all Hamiltonians $ H=W(H_{0}+h_{B})W^{\dagger }$ with an arbitrary dressing transformation $W$ are in the exactly solvable family, where $h_{B}$ commutes with the BCS Hamiltonian $H_{0}$ and may even be for another system such as a bath.
 The eigenwavefunctions of $H$ are $W\left| \Psi \right\rangle \left| B\right\rangle $, where $\left| \Psi \right\rangle $ are the BCS eigenfunctions and if there is a bath, $\left| B\right\rangle $ are eigenfunctions of $h_{B}$.
 Eigenvalues are $E+E_{B}$, which are sums of the BCS eigenenergies and eigenvalues of $h_{B}$.
 Physically, a BCS pair $\eta _{0}$ now becomes a dressed BCS pair $W\eta _{0}W^{\dagger }$ and observables have expectation values with the same form as (\ref{observable}). \emph{All known BCS-type models can be generated by their own particular dressing transformations }.
 For instance, a dressing transformation

 can put the BCS pairs into bath, i. e., a phonon bath with $h_{B}=\sum \omega _{t}b_{t}^{\dagger }b_{t}$, where $\phi _{k}$ are bath operators.
 When $\phi _{k}=\sum_{k}\lambda _{k}^{t}b_{t}^{\dagger }b_{t}$, the dressed Hamiltonian is